david-prv/prog/README.md

 We only had to develop subroutines.
 [check it out](https://github.com/david-prv/prog/tree/main/prog2/2048)

-### C - Steamcarving
+### C - Seamcarving
-A Steamcarving Algorithm Implementation, written in C.
+A Seamcarving Algorithm Implementation, written in C.
 Again, we only had to implement some functionalities, not the whole thing.
 [check it out](https://github.com/david-prv/prog/tree/main/prog2/steamcarving)